castrovroberto/clock-work-orange/README.md

 ---

 ## **3️⃣ Considerations and Assumptions 🤔💭**
-- The moment the application starts running is considered **the beginning of the first hour**.
+- The moment the application starts running is considered **the beginning of the first hour** regarding run execution time.
+- The minimum configuration allowed for run duration is one hour, 0 hours is an invalid configuration.
+- The one seconds, one minute and one hour intervals will be aligned with LocalDateTime clock.
 - The application should be **production-ready!!** 😅🚀
 - **All rule messages must be configurable dynamically**, allowing to be changed during runtime.
 - **Tests should ensure stability**, including rule evaluation, config and scheduling.